ar5had/polaroids/README.md

-# polaroids
+# Polaroids
-A full stack JavaScript app inspired by Pinterest.
+A full stack JavaScript app inspired from Pinterest and unsplash.

 ## User Stories